-The above list is neither exhaustive nor prioritized.
-Everyone knows that the police are the only public servants who are available 24/7/365, and people are not shy about calling the police for anything and everything.
-Generally speaking, police respond to all calls and either handle the matters in question or refer the parties involved to someone who can help them.
-The motto “to serve and to protect” that is emblazoned on most police vehicles is all-inclusive and results in an endless list of duties from trivial to life-threatening.
-This is why police work is so complex and why officers need so much education, training, and on-the-job experience to become really good at their jobs.
+Generally speaking, police try to respond to all calls and either handle the matters in question or refer the parties involved to someone else who can help them.
+The motto “to protect and to serve” that is emblazoned on many police vehicles is all-inclusive and results in a long list of duties from trivial and monotonous to dangerous and life-threatening.
+For this reason, police work can be extremely complex, so officers benefit from education, training, and on-the-job experience.

-It is important to note that officers spend a great deal of time driving around waiting for something to happen, and report writing and other administrative duties also consume a lot of time.
-Police work is often described as hour upon hour of pure boredom interspersed with a few seconds of sheer terror.3 While this is clearly a hyperbolic statement, it is nevertheless important to understand that the portrayal of policing in movies and television is not realistic, and someone who enters this occupation thinking that it is going to be all “cops and robbers” is in for a rude awakening.
-Bona fide crime-fighting duties are relatively rare, and officers spend much more time serving than they do protecting.
+It is important to note that officers spend a great deal of time driving around waiting – for a call or for something to happen.
+Report writing and other administrative duties also consume a lot of time.
+Police work is often described as “hour upon hour of pure boredom interspersed with a few seconds of sheer terror.”3 While this is clearly a hyperbolic statement, it is nevertheless important to understand that the portrayal of policing in movies and television may not be realistic, and someone who enters this occupation thinking that it is going to be a game of “cops and robbers” is in for a rude awakening.
+Bona fide crime-fighting duties are relatively rare, and officers often spend more time serving people than they spend protecting them.

 The quasi-military nature of police work includes a time-in-rank promotional system that requires officers to spend a prescribed amount of time at each rank before they can move up to the next level.
-A police officer or deputy sheriff who has the requisite three to five years of experience in patrol and has a clean record with the agency is eligible to take a promotional exam for Sergeant or Detective.
+A police officer or deputy sheriff who has the requisite three to five years of experience in patrol and a clean record with the agency is ordinarily eligible to take a promotional exam for sergeant or detective.
 These tests vary by department, and study materials are available.
 It is not unusual for “study buddies” to get together in pairs or groups to prepare for these exams.
-Even though they are competing against one another for a limited number of promotions, the camaraderie among officers usually outweighs their competitiveness.
-They want their “brothers and sisters” to succeed and willingly help them to do so.
-Officers seeking promotion will also interview with superior officers, and based on their test and interview scores and an assessment of their work histories, the agency will compile an eligibility roster and then promote based on each officer’s rank on the list.
+Even though they are competing against one another for a limited number of promotions, the camaraderie among officers often outweighs their competitiveness.
+Officers want their “brothers and sisters” in law to succeed and often willingly help them to do so.
+Officers seeking promotion will also interview with superior officers and, based on their test and interview scores and an assessment of their work history, the agency will compile an eligibility roster and then promote based on each officer’s rank on the list.

-A sergeant is a front-line supervisor who leads a group of officers assigned to a particular unit of the agency with patrol, of course, being the most common.
-The sergeant is a “shirt sleeves” supervisor who is right out there in the middle of things, doing all the same work that his or her officers are required to do.
-As such, the job description is basically the same except for added supervisory responsibilities.
-As leaders, sergeants strongly influence their officers’ use of discretion and are accountable for many major decisions that take place in the field.
+A sergeant is a front-line supervisor who leads a group of officers assigned to a particular unit of the agency with patrol being the most common.
+The sergeant is a “shirt sleeves” supervisor who typically performs all the same work that his or her officers are required to do.
+As such, the job description is basically the same as that of an officer, except for added supervisory responsibilities.
+As leaders, sergeants strongly influence their officers’ use of discretion and are ultimately held accountable for many major decisions that take place in the field.
 In addition to patrol, some sergeants supervise specialized field units or civilian personnel at headquarters.
 Regardless of assignment, sergeants take an active role in training, developing, and evaluating their employees.

-Detective is equivalent to the rank of Sergeant in most agencies, but instead of supervising patrol officers as a sergeant does, a detective is a full-time criminal investigator.
-Detectives have long been glamorized by Hollywood, and although this is often very interesting work, a detective will spend a lot of time at his or her desk making telephone calls and conducting Internet and database searches, as well as writing reports and preparing cases for court.
-A short list of a detective’s duties follows:
+“Detective” is equivalent to the rank of “Sergeant” in most agencies, but instead of supervising patrol officers as a sergeant does, a detective is a full-time criminal investigator.
+Detectives have long been glamorized by Hollywood, and although investigating can be interesting work, a detective will spend a lot of time at his or her desk making telephone calls and conducting Internet and database searches, as well as writing reports and preparing cases for court.
+A short list of a detective’s duties includes: